dilame/instagram-private-api/README.md

 any malicious activity, so be careful Icarus and don't spam.

-In case you don't have any malicious intentions and you get into a situation that requires you to verify via mail or phone, or to pass a captcha (not implemented yet, due to missing account for testing) you can use the challenge classes to automate this process.
+In case you don't have any malicious intentions and you get into a situation that requires you to verify via mail or phone you can use the challenge classes to automate this process.

 Example first: